hilton/hilton.github.com/blog/_posts/2018-07-16-startup-ideas-development.md

 IDE plugin and fragrance dispenser to generate real code smells, e.g. musty to fresh according to code age, and bad smells.

-Like [Prezi](https://prezi.com) but for editing code - an IDE that renders a codebase in one canvas, showing module structure when you zoom out
+Like [Prezi](https://prezi.com) but for editing code - an IDE that renders a codebase in one canvas, showing module structure when you zoom out.

 IDE with separate indentation preferences for display and saved files, so you can be whoever you want to be.

-IDE that automates randomly changing ‘map’ to ‘flatMap’ until it compiles
+IDE that automates randomly changing `map` to `flatMap` until it compiles.

-IDE that displays comments in the margin, with an avatar, as in Google Docs
+IDE that displays comments in the margin, with an avatar, as in Google Docs.

 ## Programming languages and platforms

-Custom [Scratch](https://scratch.mit.edu) blocks for Salesforce integration #managerswhocode
+Custom [Scratch](https://scratch.mit.edu) blocks for Salesforce integration.

 Consultancy that advises enterprise development teams on which language and stack to use instead of Java EE.